wjsc/hold-on/README.md

 #### How to clear the memory cache

-Just use your original function!
+Just use the original function!

 Package name reference: https://www.youtube.com/watch?v=WPnOEiehONQ